 The same ideas apply to cooking.
 Most cooking methods cook food through heat transference by various combinations of convection, conduction, and radiation.
 Simply put, cooking begins with a source of radiated heat which is further carried via convection currents to an object that conducts heat (such as a pan or baking sheet,) which in turn absorbs that heat and transfers it to an area of less heat (the food) via the conduction process, or a combination of both convection/conduction.
 The medium that the heat first comes in contact with directly affects how the heat is transferred to cook the food.

-Most cooking in modern kitchens is accomplished by a combination of convection and conduction:
+Most cooking in modern kitchens is accomplished by a combination of heat through convection and conduction:

 - Baking/Roasting (in an oven:) Heat radiating from the walls of the oven works with air currents inside the oven to cook the food.
 Standard ovens rely on the natural convection currents of the air trapped inside the oven when the door is closed, and the fan that regulates oven temperature to aid in cooking the food.
 “Convection ovens” have additional fans installed that circulate the air inside the oven at a faster rate, and therefore cook/bake food in a shorter amount of time as compared to a standard oven.